 Vice President, Philanthropy

 Sally Cross joined the Foundation in May 2014.
 Sally is responsible for marketing the Foundations' gift planning, investment management and charitable fund options to attorneys, financial advisors, accountants, brokers and others who work regularly with their clients in the area of estate and financial planning.
 She also works directly with active and prospective donors to encourage and facilitate current and future gifts, and serves as a planned giving resource to donors, professional advisors and nonprofit organizations.
+In addition, she is an adjunct instructer in Bay Path University's graduate Nonprofit Fundraising program, where she teaches Major Gifts and Capital Campaigns and Planned Giving.
 Sally came to the Community Foundations from Montefiore Medical Center, where she served as Director of Major Gifts and Gift Planning.
 Prior to that, she served as the Director of Development and Alumni Relations at SUNY New Paltz and Executive Director of the College’s Foundation from 2001-2012.
 She has worked as a development professional at Portland State University’s College of Engineering and Computer Science, in Portland, Oregon, and for a variety of Oregon non-profits.
-Sally currently serves on the board of the Hudson Valley Estate Planning Council.
+Sally currently serves on the board of the Hudson Valley Estate Planning Council and the Wallkill Valley Land Trust.
 In addition, she has served as a volunteer for a variety of nonprofits in the Hudson Valley, including the Association of Fundraising Professionals, the New Paltz Regional Chamber of Commerce and Chamber Foundation, the Ulster County Historical Society, and the Wallkill Valley Rail Trail Association.
 She earned her bachelor’s degree at Columbia University’s Barnard College and her Master’s in Public Administration from Portland State University, and is a CFRE (Certified Fund Raising Professional).

 Kevin J. Quilty joined the Foundation in 2012 and is responsible for the asset development, marketing, and outreach efforts for the Community Foundation of Ulster County.
 Born and raised in Ulster County, Kevin graduated from Kingston High School (’69) and earned a Bachelors of Arts with a major in History from St Anselm College in Manchester, NH (’73).
 He studied language at the Universite de Besancon, France, earning a French language degree.
 He taught English in Versailles and travelled Europe extensively (’74-76).
 From 1977-2011, Kevin owned and operated Smith Mail Advertising Service in Kingston, a full service commercial printing business.
 Kevin was also a partner in the advertising firm of Crews, Quilty, Thompson and Wylde and worked as a Business Services Consultant for the Ulster Co Development Corporation.
 His community commitment is also apparent through his volunteerism and civic engagements in the region.
 He currently serves in the following capacities: Vice President of the Business Alliance of Kingston, member of the Kingston Kiwanis Club (and past president), Kingston Boys and Girls Club (and past president), Friends of Historic Kingston (and past Vice President), Kingston Mendelssohn Club (and past president) the Kingston Uptown Business Association (and past president) and serves as Government Affairs Chair on the board of the Ulster County Regional Chamber of Commerce.
 He previously served as Chairman of the Board of Benedictine Hospital and as a board member of the United Way of Ulster Co., The Hudson Valley Senior Residence, Gateway Community Industries and The Ulster County Council for the Arts, now Arts Mid-Hudson.